magsoftware/dispatchbox/README.md

 Dispatchbox is a high-performance outbox pattern worker for PostgreSQL designed to reliably process events from an outbox table.
 It implements the transactional outbox pattern, ensuring that events published within database transactions are eventually processed and delivered, even in the face of failures.

+This project was inspired by the following article: [You Don't Need Kafka: Your Database Is Already an Event Log](https://medium.com/@toyezyadav/you-dont-need-kafka-your-database-is-already-an-event-log-08a3f0b0aba5).

 ## Overview

 The outbox pattern is a critical component of event-driven architectures, solving the dual-write problem by ensuring that events are written to the database as part of the same transaction that updates business data.
 Dispatchbox then asynchronously processes these events, guaranteeing at-least-once delivery semantics.